Arijit-Chanda/Machine-Learning-Algorithm/README.md

 # Machine-Learning-Algorithm
 This repository is having algorithms of basic machine learning algorithm from scratch
+1. Linear Regression